SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 The ``update(with:)`` method is already running on the actor, so it doesn't mark its access to properties like ``max`` with ``await``.
-This method also shows one of the reasons why actors serialize access to their internal state: some updates to an actor's state temporarily break invariants.
+This method also shows one of the reasons why actors allow only one task at a time interact with their mutable state: some updates to an actor's state temporarily break invariants.
 The ``TemperatureLogger`` actor keeps track of a list of temperatures and a maximum temperature,